 Phillip Hadley has been a coach in Canada, United States and Australia at all school levels from elementary to university.
-He is a math and calculus teacher at KES where is also head coach of cross country and track and field, and he was recently appointed the the Athletics NS Sprint and Hurdles Event Group Coach.
-Hadley is a graduate of World Athletics Academy in Endurance and also in Sprints, Relays and Hurdles; and earned USATF Level 2 certifications in Jumps and Youth Specialization; he has been a visiting coach three times at the US Olympic Training Centre, including as an Emerging Elite Coach.
+He is a math and calculus teacher at KES where is also head coach of cross country and track and field, and is the current Athletics NS Sprint and Hurdles Event Group Coach.
+Hadley is a graduate of World Athletics Academy in Endurance and also the World Athletics Academy in Sprints, Relays and Hurdles; perhaps the only coach in Canada to successfully complete both courses.
+Hadley also holds USATF Level 2 certifications in Jumps and Youth Specialization; he has been a visiting coach three times at the US Olympic Training Centre, including as an Emerging Elite Coach.
+In August 2023 he was the head coach of Team Nova Scotia / Nunavut for the Legion National Youth Track and Field Championships.
+A few times a year he can be found leading NCCP instruction in Sport Coach and Club Coach levels for sprints, hurdles, relays, endurance, horizontal jumps and vertical jumps.
 Hadley is also a NCCP Level 2 Swim Coach.
 His athletes have ranged from novices, to Provincial and national champions.
-Instagram, Twitter
+Instagram.

 Ian Shaw has coached extensively in Ontario and Nova Scotia.
 He is currently the head coach of Avon View High School where his athletes have competed for and won provincial championships.